-There is a lie about cutting, and just about every addiction.
-That lie simply says: Cutting is your friend.
 Cutting is not your friend.
-It appears to offer you relief from the pain you're feeling, and no doubt it does temporarily, but in the end it only leaves you feeling worse, yet craving for more.
+It appears to offer you relief from the pain you're feeling, and no doubt it does temporarily, but in the end, it only leaves you feeling worse, yet craving for more.
 You're stuck with a body full of scars, and a heart full of secrets.
 You probably feel like nobody really cares what's going on inside of your head.
 And even if they did, you wouldn't know the words to use to describe what you're feeling.

 Your feelings of pain which led you to cutting in the first place are real.
 But cutting is never going to give you the true relief you are looking for.
 It will only make things worse.
 If you want to quit cutting, you have to realize it's not wrong to be in emotional pain.
 The problem is you're trying to fix your emotional hurt with something that only causes more hurt.
 That's why cutting doesn't deliver on its false promise.